Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Rename files and introduce a namespace.
   - Physics, Spline and Path are terrible naming right now.
 Also BEH is bad prefix
 - [ ] Pre-dock debug info in ImGui, probably with a `DockBuilder`.
 - [ ] Size the debug windows to the size of their content.
+- [ ] Use shared_ptr reference counting in AssetManager to clean up unused assets when space is low.
+- [ ] Move loading of models and textures to a class which can have multiple `loaders`.
+  - Each loader has a `canHandle` and `handle` method that returns either a material or a mesh depending on the type of loader.
+- [ ] Implement clickable control objects, which don't collide.
+This should be possible with <https://pybullet.org/Bullet/BulletFull/classbtGhostObject.html#details>

 ### Descriptor Layout Idea

 The DescriptorSet setup could work by creating DescriptorSetLayouts before.
 Then validating the created DescriptorSets against a provided layout.
 The DescriptorSetLayout could also have a builder `.addBinding(uint32_t binding, vk::DescriptorType type, vk::ShaderStageFlags stageFlags, uint32t_t count = 1)`
 If any binding has > 1 count, then it should be variable length and partially bound.